Run1e/AceBot/README.md

 ### General commands

 The bot has a plethora of commands.
-The invoke these, send a message starting with `.` followed by the command name.
+To invoke these, send a message starting with `.` followed by the command name.
 For example, `.woof` would invoke the `woof` command.

 The `help` command can be ran at any point for reference how to use the bot.
 If you need help about a specific command,